 This exceptionally engraved map appeared only in the earliest editions of Oretlius' atlas, and was quickly replaced by the much smaller Typus Orbis Terrarum, beginning in 1588 (4 x 3 inches).
 The present example reflects the superb work of its engraver, faithfully duplicating the details of Ortelius' large 1570 World Map, including most of the same annotations.

+A fine example, with full wide margins.
 The Ortelius-Galle World Map is extremely rare on the market, with the last catalogued entry by Jonathan Potter in November 2001 (Item #4).

 The present example has a map of America on the verso.